-The Board has appointed a Board Secretary who provides administrative support to the members of the Board, Board Level Committees and the Chairman to facilitate their execution of all functions relating to the Board.
+The Board has appointed a Board Secretary who provides administrative support to the members of the Board, the Board Committees and the Chairman to facilitate their execution of all functions relating to the Board.
 The Board Secretary may only be appointed and removed by a Board resolution.

-Under the direction of the Chairman, the Board Secretary is in-charge of ensuring timely access to information and coordination among the Board Members as well as between the Board and other stakeholders in the Bank including shareholders, management, and employees.
-The Board Secretary is also responsible for maintaining and safekeeping Board documentation and for managing all communication with QCB, government, ministries and institutions and other outside bodies.
+Under the direction of the Chairman, the Board Secretary is charge of ensuring timely access to information and coordination among the Board Members as well as between the Board and other stakeholders in the Bank including shareholders, management, and employees.
+The Board Secretary is also responsible for maintaining and safekeeping Board documentation and for managing all communication with QCB, institutions and other outside bodies.